perungrad/Templatte/README.md

 ### Parameter patterns ###

-If you are using constants for naming URL and form parameters, you will find these two patterns very useful.
+If you are using constants for naming URL parameters and form parameters, you will find these two patterns very useful.

 In your template file you just use patterns named `PARAM_*` and `PARVAL_` and they are automatically bound and replaces with their coresponding constant values (if such a constant exists).

 Parameter patterns are enabled by default.
-You can disable them by setting option `params` to `false`.
+You can disable them by setting the option `params` to `false`.

     $tpl = new Templatte('file-name', array(